harikamireddi/Shutterfly_challenge/README.md

 Performance characteristic
 --------------------------
-*Keeping Performance in mind I have tried to use dictionary for the in-memory Data Structure instead of lists, wherever frequent searching is required, so that we can reduce the lookup time to O(1).
+*Keeping Performance in mind tried to use dictionary for the in-memory Data Structure instead of lists, wherever frequent searching is required, so that we can reduce the lookup time to O(1).